 Whereas only a few educated Europeans have studied Italian or Norwegian, most have studied English.
 Similarly, on the South Asian subcontinent, where hundreds of local languages and dialects are spoken, English is the official language.
 In most corners of the world, English-only speakers-such as most Americans-have no problem finding competent translators and interpreters.
 So why is language an issue for English speakers doing business in the global marketplace?
 In many countries, only members of the educated classes speak English.
 The larger population-which is usually the market you want to tap-speaks the local tongue.
 Advertising messages and sales appeals must take this fact into account.
 More than one English translation of an advertising slogan has resulted in a humorous (and perhaps serious) blunder.
-Some classics are listed on the next page in Figure 4.7.
+Some classics are listed in figure 5.8.